TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    Returns a doublevalue.

-   If :ts:`prioriCalc` is set to "intval" an integer is returned.
+   If :typoscript:`prioriCalc` is set to "intval" an integer is returned.

    There is no error checking and division by zero or other invalid values may generate strange results.
 Also you should use a proper syntax